thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 10. Click **Import selected**.

 11. The **Import Status** screen displays the status of the objects you imported.
-You can open the object(s) that you imported, or click **Exit to SpotApps** to return to the main object page.
+You can open the object(s) that you imported, or click **Exit** to return to the main object page.

 ## Limitations of working with TML files
 There are certain limitations to the changes you can apply by editing a worksheet, answer, table, view, or Liveboard through TML.